 |Cherry Blossom Japan with Korea Out Osaka||12 Nights/ 13 Days||Rs.
 4 03 400|

 Cherry blossoms, tea ceremonies, calligraphy and poetry mingle to create an unrivalled experience on your Japan tour.
 Despite its comparatively tiny size, there’s so much to discover in East Asia’s cultural gem.
-Japan tour packages offer a variety of experiences for travelers who want to delve into the country's culture and traditions.
-If you're looking for a fully organized Japan trip, a Japan tour package from Thomas Cook might be the way to go.
-Japan is a study in dichotomy and cultural coexistence between traditional belief systems and value and an ultramodern way of life.
+Japan tour packages offer a variety of experiences for travellers who want to delve into the country's culture and traditions.
+If you're looking for a fully organised Japan trip, the Japan tour packages from Thomas Cook might be the way to go.
+Japan is a study of dichotomy and cultural coexistence between traditional belief systems and values and an ultramodern way of life.
 Days are marked by quiet disciplined dedication to work that is the hallmark of life in Japan and evenings bring out the raw, energetic playful side of Japan awash in a sea of neon and sake.
 Like the Taoist principle of ‘Yin’ and ‘Yang’, prevalent in China, Japanese culture has ‘In’ and ‘Yo’, a belief in opposing cosmic forces coexisting in perfect harmony.
 If you want an example of a country that works extra hard, and plays even harder, look no further than Japan.
-This is primarily why Japan is seen as a benchmark for modern culture that many others aspire to.
+This is primarily why Japan is seen as a benchmark for a modern culture that many others aspire to.